-Graph 2.2.5: Employment at SOEs/SCEs in Europe (as % of total employment)
+Graph 2.2.5: Employment at State-owned enterprises/State-controlled enterprises in Europe (as % of total employment)

-Source: 2012 OECD data on size and sectoral distribution of SOEs, European Commission calculations.
+Source: 2012 OECD data on size and sectoral distribution of State-owned enterprises, Commission services calculations.

-SOEs/SCEs' financial performance and productivity (20)
+State-owned enterprises/State-controlled enterprises financial performance and productivity (29)

-SOEs/SCEs in Slovenia continue to be highly leveraged and many of them remain at risk of default.
-The debt leverage of SOEs/SCEs has been higher than the debt leverage of all corporates since the onset of the crisis (Graph 2.2.6).
-Based on aggregated data, the leverage ratio (21) of SOEs/SCEs stood at 7.2 in 2013, above the 6.1 average for all corporates.
-More significant differences in the debt leverage of SOEs/SCEs emerge at sector level.
-In 14 sectors out of 22 SOEs/SCEs are highly leveraged (Table 2.2.2).
+enterprises/State-controlled enterprises in Slovenia continue to be highly leveraged and many of them remain at risk of default.
+The debt leverage of state-owned enterprises/state-controlled enterprises has been higher than the debt leverage of all corporates since the onset of the crisis (Graph 2.2.6).
+Based on aggregated data, the leverage ratio (30) of state-owned enterprises/state-controlled enterprises stood at 7.2 in 2013 (31), above the 6.1 average for

-(20) The performance of the banking and financial sector is examined separately in Section 2.1 as their performance indicators are different from those for NFCs.
-Comparison of performance (profitability and indebtedness) with national and regional peers is based on a simple regression, controlled for year, industry and type of ownership (SOEs/SCEs, private domestic and private foreign).
-Financial performance and productivity of the energy, transport and utilities sectors are only analysed relative to regional peers as these sectors are natural monopolies and are dominated by SOEs/SCEs in Slovenia and in other countries.
+(29) The financial performance of the non-financial sector is analysed separately from the banking and financial sector as their performance indicators and are examined separately in Section 3.1.
+Comparison of financial performance (profitability and indebtedness) with national and regional peers is based on a simple regression, controlled for year, industry and type of ownership (Stateowned enterprises/State-controlled enterprises, private domestic and private foreign).
+Financial performance and productivity of the energy, transport and utilities sector is only analysed relative to regional peers as these sectors are natural monopolies and are dominated by State-owned enterprises/ State-controlled enterprises in Slovenia and in other countries.
 Therefore, comparison with foreign and privately owned national peers is not relevant.

-(21) The (debt) leverage ratio represents the level of debt relative to a company's cash flow capacity.
-It is calculated as the total financial debt net of cash and cash equivalents on the balance sheet divided by the earnings before interest, tax, depreciation and amortisation (EBITDA).
-Companies are defined as highly leveraged if their leverage ratio exceeds 5 - a commonly accepted credit risk threshold for NFCs.
-Particularly exposed are companies in the mining, apparel & wood production, real estate and financial services sectors (22), as their operating profit (23) has been negative for a prolonged period and hence they are at risk of default.
+(30) The (debt) leverage ratio represents the level of debt relative to the company's cash flow capacity.
+The leverage ratio is defined as the total financial debt net of cash and cash equivalents on balance sheet divided by the earnings before interest, tax, depreciation and amortisation (EBITDA).

+(31) Excluding the energy and the public utilities sectors, which are natural monopolies and dominated by State-owned enterprises/State-controlled enterprises and therefore are less sensitive to the economic downturn than other sectors. all corporates.
+More significant differences in the debt leverage of state-owned enterprises/state-controlled enterprises emerge on sector level.
+In 14 sectors out of 22 state-owned enterprises/state-controlled enterprises are highly leveraged (Table 2.2.2).
+Particularly exposed are companies in the mining, apparel & wood production, real estate and financial services sectors (32), as their operating profit (33) has been negative for a prolonged period and hence they are at risk of default.

-Graph 2.2.6: Leverage ratio of SOEs/SCEs and all NFCs (excl. energy and public utilities sectors)
+Graph 2.2.6: Leverage ratio of State-owned enterprises/State-controlled enterprises and all Non-financial companies (excl. energy and public utilities sectors)